Determining the Number of Factors in High-dimensional Generalized Latent Factor Models: Joint-likelihood-based Information Criterion

 where $\Vert \cdot\Vert$ denotes the standard Euclidian norm.
 Here $C$ is a reasonably large constant to ensure that a finite solution to \eqref{eq:jml} exists and satisfies certain regularity conditions.

 As there is no further constraint imposed under the exploratory factor analysis setting, the solution to \eqref{eq:jml} is not unique.
-This indeterminacy of the solution will not be an issue for determining the number of factors, since the proposed JIC only depends on the log-likelihood function value rather than specific parameter values.
-The computation of \eqref{eq:jml} can be done by an alternating maximisation algorithm which has good convergence properties according to numerical experiments \citep{chen2019joint,chen2019structured}, even though \eqref{eq:jml} is a non-convex optimization problem.
+This indeterminacy of the solution will not be an issue when determining the number of factors, since the proposed JIC only depends on the log-likelihood function value rather than the value of the specific parameters.
+The computation of \eqref{eq:jml} can be done by an alternating maximization algorithm which has good convergence properties according to numerical experiments \citep{chen2019joint,chen2019structured}, even though \eqref{eq:jml} is a non-convex optimization problem.
+See Appendix~\ref{app:optimization} of the online supplement for further discussions on the computation of \eqref{eq:jml} and the choice of the constraint constant $C$.

 Let $n$ be the number of observed data entries, i.e., The proposed JIC takes the form